Immune Responses to BK Virus in Renal Transplant Recipients Receiving Intravenous Immunoglobulin Treatment. Academic Article uri icon

 abstract

 • BACKGROUND: BK polyomavirus (BKPyV) DNAemia in renal transplant recipients increases risk of allograft failure, but BKPyV-specific therapies are not available.
-While treatment with intravenous immune globulin (IVIG) has been reported, safety in a prospective randomized controlled setting is uncertain, and host immune response to BKV after IVIG is not well characterized.
+While treatment with intravenous immunoglobulin (IVIG) has been reported, safety in a prospective randomized controlled setting is uncertain, and host immune response to BKPyV after IVIG is not well characterized.
 METHODS: We investigated host immune responses to BKPyV in a multicenter, prospective, randomized, double-blinded, placebo-controlled pilot study of IVIG with protocolized immunosuppression reduction in adult kidney transplant recipients with BK DNAemia.
-Participants received two infusions of 1g/kg up to 70 g each, one month apart, of IVIG or placebo and were followed for one year with adverse event monitoring.
+Participants received 2 infusions of 1 g/kg up to 70 g each, 1 month apart, of IVIG or placebo and were followed for 1 year with adverse event monitoring.
 The primary endpoint was safety and tolerability of IVIG.
-Neutralizing antibody (nAb) to common BKPyV strains and BK-specific CD4+/CD8+ T-cell and natural killer cell (NKC) responses were evaluated.
+Neutralizing antibody (nAb) to common BKPyV strains and BK-specific CD4+/CD8+ T-cell and natural killer cell responses were evaluated.
 RESULTS: There were no adverse events.
-40.0% of recipients in the treatment arm and 44.4% in the control arm cleared BK DNAemia at three months (RR 0.90; 95% CI, 0.23-2.89).
-Overall, 80% of recipients with a sequenced BK genotype possessed cognate nAb at baseline, and 100% acquired them by three months.
-Viral clearance was associated with higher percentages of BKPyV-specific CD8+ T-cells prior to IVIG (0.19% vs 3.01%, p < 0.01).
-CONCLUSIONS: In this pilot study, two doses of IVIG were safe, but its impact on viral clearance is unclear; control of DNAemia may depend upon intrinsic virus-specific host cellular and humoral response, but further studies are needed.
+Forty percent of recipients in the treatment arm and 44.4% in the control arm cleared BK DNAemia at 3 months (relative risk, 0.90 [95% confidence interval, .23-2.89]).
+Overall, 80% of recipients with a sequenced BK genotype possessed cognate nAbs at baseline, and 100% acquired them by 3 months.
+Viral clearance was associated with higher percentages of BKPyV-specific CD8+ T cells prior to IVIG treatment (0.19% vs 3.01%; P < .01).
+CONCLUSIONS: In this pilot study, treatment with 2 doses of IVIG was safe, but its impact on viral clearance is unclear.
+Control of DNAemia may depend upon intrinsic virus-specific host cellular and humoral response, but further studies are needed.
+CLINICAL TRIALS REGISTRATION: NCT02659891.

 publication date